 Secondly, we all learn from each other, every day.
 The more we experience – the wider spectrum of this learning will be.
 Spontaneously, you will become richer and more open-minded.
 Simply by opening up to new experiences, you allow your brain and heart to expand.

 I could write about this forever, but I will just say one more thing and then we will move on 🙂 The media give us what they want us to hear or learn.
 At least the majority of the time.
 There is nothing better than the first-hand experience.
-Overwhelming is the number of times I have come across opinions about people and culture of certain origin just to learn, later on, that the complete opposite was true.
+Overwhelming is the number of times I have come across opinions about people and cultures of certain origins just to learn, later on, that the complete opposite was true.

 You will meet your tribe – and you will find ‘your people’ outside of your travels

 These days I do think travelling alone is better than travelling in the wrong company.
 As I said earlier I travelled to many destinations with a friend or friends in my 20th and 30s.
 I travelled with ex-boyfriends too 🙂 But I must say that these days, I do prefer to travel alone.
-How this has anything to do with making friends?
+How this have anything to do with making friends?

 Travelling solo is an incredible adventure and having someone around moaning or just staying by the pool or arguing is such a bummer.
 But when you’re out there all on your own you are in full control of who you spend your time with, if at all.
 And it is more likely you will meet others just like you.